ZakirovRail/EShop/README.md

 # EShop
-Repository for project for online store.
+Repository for project of online store.